Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

-In Table~\ref{tab:example_TsitsiklisVanRoy1999} we show approximations for the mean and for the standard deviation of $ \mathcal{P} $ and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ T \in \{ 100, 150, 200, 250, 1000 \} $.
-For each case the calculations of the results in Table~\ref{tab:example_TsitsiklisVanRoy1999} are based on $10$ independent realisations of $ \mathcal{P} $, which have been obtained from an implementation in {\sc Python}.
-Note that in this example time is measured in days and that, roughly speaking,~\eqref{eq:example_TsitsiklisVanRoy1999} corresponds to the price of a financial derivative which, if the holder decides to exercise, pays off the amount given by the ratio between the current underlying stock price and the underlying stock price 100 days before (cf.\ \cite[Section~IV]{TsitsiklisVanRoy1999} for more details).
+In Table~\ref{tab:example_TsitsiklisVanRoy1999}, we show approximations of the mean and of the standard deviation of $ \mathcal{P} $ and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ T \in \{ 100, 150, 200, 250, 1000 \} $.
+For each case, the calculations of the results in Table~\ref{tab:example_TsitsiklisVanRoy1999} are based on $10$ independent realisations of $ \mathcal{P} $, which were obtained from an implementation in {\sc Python} (cf.\ {\sc Python} code~\ref{code:example_TsitsiklisVanRoy1999} in Subsection~\ref{sec:code_example_TsitsiklisVanRoy1999} below).
+Note that in this example time is measured in days and that, roughly speaking,~\eqref{eq:example_TsitsiklisVanRoy1999} corresponds to the price of a financial derivative which, if the holder decides to exercise, pays off the amount given by the ratio between the current underlying stock price and the underlying stock price 100 days ago (cf.\ \cite[Section~IV]{TsitsiklisVanRoy1999} for more details).
 According to~\cite[Subsection IV.D]{TsitsiklisVanRoy1999}, the value $ 1.282 $ is a lower bound for the price

 which corresponds to the price~\eqref{eq:example_TsitsiklisVanRoy1999} in the case of an infinite time horizon.
-Since the mean of $ \mathcal{P} $ is a lower bound for the price~\eqref{eq:example_TsitsiklisVanRoy1999}, which, in turn, is a lower bound for the price~\eqref{eq:example_TsitsiklisVanRoy1999_inf}, a higher value indicates a better approximation for the price~\eqref{eq:example_TsitsiklisVanRoy1999_inf}.
+Since the mean of $ \mathcal{P} $ is a lower bound for the price~\eqref{eq:example_TsitsiklisVanRoy1999}, which, in turn, is a lower bound for the price~\eqref{eq:example_TsitsiklisVanRoy1999_inf}, a higher value indicates a better approximation of the price~\eqref{eq:example_TsitsiklisVanRoy1999_inf}.
 In addition, observe that the price~\eqref{eq:example_TsitsiklisVanRoy1999} is non-decreasing in $ T $.
-While in our numerical simulations the approximate value of the mean of $ \mathcal{P} $ is less or equal than $ 1.282 $ for comparatively small time horizons, i.e., for $ T \leq 150 $, it is already higher for slightly larger time horizons, i.e., for $ T \geq 200 $ (see Table~\ref{tab:example_TsitsiklisVanRoy1999}).
+While in our numerical simulations the approximate value of the mean of $ \mathcal{P} $ is less or equal than $ 1.282 $ for comparatively small time horizons, i.e., for $ T \leq 150 $, it is already higher for slightly larger time horizons, i.e., for $ T \geq 200 $ (cf.~Table~\ref{tab:example_TsitsiklisVanRoy1999}).